 Personality-driven messaging is a very strategic imperative in Travel.
 Every piece of content on your website should be geared towards inspiring and engaging with your ideal guests.
 Once you have gone through the exercise of defining your hotel personality brand and understand who your ideal guests are, you can craft messages that will grab attention and inspire.

 In going through that process, you will develop your hot buttons, which are described in the first book, WEBSITE.
 You can think of them as buttons that shout out what visitors what to hear and see and where you want them to go next.
 They are you message activators.
 Another way to look at this is by qualifying Benefits, Objections and Competition:

 Messaging takes the form of banners, headers, images, video and content using hot buttons and a call to action.
-You main message can be crafted into enticing hot buttons that acknowledge objections, show the emotional, physical and psychological benefits and some comparisons.
+Your main message can be crafted into enticing hot buttons that acknowledge objections, show the emotional, physical and psychological benefits and some comparisons.
 These are the 3 most important criteria for the majority of vacationers.

 Objections, Benefits and Comparisons should be hot buttons on every page driving people to action – to get more information, save it for later, get a quote and book now.